Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Modification to The Equations of Motion

 \section{Modification to The Equations of Motion}

 We aim to adjust a simulated planet's orbit such that, if no other perturbers were present in the simulation, each orbital element would independently evolve according to a specified function.
 The prescribed functions encapsulate the effects of processes not included in the simulation.
 Note that in simulations with multiple planets, since the planet is also accelerated by other system planets, the prescribed functions do not determine the full evolution of the orbit.

-Additional forces are an existing functionality of \texttt{REBOUND} and \texttt{Mercury6.2}, where an arbitrary force can be added to a particle of choice every time-step, which operationally updates the particle's velocity every time-step.
-However, it is not possible to fully and independently evolve a planet's orbital elements using only additional forces.
+It is not possible to fully and independently evolve a planet's orbital elements using only additional forces.
 For full control, we require an update to the position of the planet at each time step (to account for changes to the velocity) as well as an update to the velocity.
 To calculate the required updates, we take partial derivatives of the equations of motion with respect to each orbital element to then form a fictitious velocity and acceleration to evolve the object given a functional form.
-This keeps the evolution of each orbital element independent from the others.
+This keeps the evolution of each orbital element independent from the others, which is not the case when only a user-defined acceleration is added.
+We discuss this detail further in Appendix \ref{app:accvel}.

-Physical accelerations such as radiation forces, gas dynamical friction, and more, are already incorporated onto \texttt{REBOUND} through the library \texttt{REBOUNDx}.
-The library contains eccentricity and inclination damping, but the only free parameter the user can choose is a damping timescale.
-With our modifications to \texttt{REBOUND}, rather than coding in individual physical effects, we can code arbitrary functional forms for how the elements should evolve.
-While this is nonphysical, these modifications allow us to probe a large amount of parameter space and various dynamical histories to learn how they impact the structure and dynamics of systems.

 We follow \citet{Lee2002} and expand on the work of \citet{dawson2012} and \citet{Wolff2012} to derive modifications to the equations of motion of an orbiting body to allow any form of evolution of the body's orbital elements.
-Modifications to \texttt{REBOUND} and \texttt{Mercury6.2} are outlined in Appendix \ref{mods}.
+Modifications to \texttt{REBOUND} and \texttt{Mercury6.2} are outlined in Appendix \ref{app:derivatrives}.